AdamWarfa/Social-Media-v2/README.md

 #TODO

+- edit posts
 - styling
+- edit user
+- refresh on create post
 - verify password
 - navigate on sign in
 - refresh on create post
-- edit user
-- delete posts
 - one like per user on a post
 - add comments
 - fecth in pages